 Overall rating: 86/100

-The last time I flew with a Japanese Airlines was with Japan Airlines, I had an excellent experience with the airline.
+The last time I flew with Japanese Airlines was with Japan Airlines, I had an excellent experience with the airline.
 My expectation before the flight was high and it didn't disappoint.
-Personally, I feel that the Japanese are very good at public relation and once again this flight of crew were professional yet courteous through out.
-Seeing them smile when walking pass them or being served by them made me feel at home.
+Personally, I feel that the Japanese are very good at public relation and once again this flight of crew were professional yet courteous throughout.
+Seeing them smile when walking past them or being served by them made me feel at home.
 For the price I paid, it was certainly worth it even if the hard product disappoints.
 So if you guys are interested to fly the 787 Dreamliner, ANA is definitely recommended.
 As the airline is introducing more routes for this aircraft type, it will soon be common especially in Asia.
 You won't have to search high and low for it.

 For my part 2, click here